Karl Popper: Background to Popper's ideas

 Popper believed that there was a contrast between the theories of Sigmund Freud and Alfred Adler, which he considered non-scientific, and Albert Einstein's theory of relativity which set off the revolution in physics in the early 20th century.
 Popper thought that Einstein's theory, as a theory properly grounded in scientific thought and method, was highly "risky", in the sense that it was possible to deduce consequences from it which differed considerably from those of the then-dominant Newtonian physics; one such prediction, that gravity could deflect light, was verified by Eddington's experiments in 1919.
 In contrast he thought that nothing could, even in principle, falsify psychoanalytic theories.
 He thus came to the conclusion that they had more in common with primitive myths than with genuine science.

 This led Popper to conclude that what was regarded as the remarkable strengths of psychoanalytical theories were actually their weaknesses.
 Psychoanalytical theories were crafted in a way that made them able to refute any criticism and to give an explanation for every possible form of human behaviour.
 The nature of such theories made it impossible for any criticism or experiment—even in principle—to show them to be false.
-When Popper later tackled the problem of demarcation in the philosophy of science, this conclusion led him to posit that the strength of a scientific theory lies in its both being susceptible to falsification, and not actually being falsified by criticism made of it.
+When Popper tackled the problem of demarcation in the philosophy of science, this conclusion led him to posit that the strength of a scientific theory lies in its being susceptible to falsification.
 He considered that if a theory cannot, in principle, be falsified by criticism, it is not a scientific theory.